guitarbeat/Personal-Website/memory-bank/progress.md

   - Review and summary section

 ## In Progress
-- **SASS Variable Standardization (Phase 2)**: [Status: Planning] - [Expected completion: 2023-08-01]
+- **SASS Variable Standardization (Phase 2)**: [Status: Implementation] - [Expected completion: 2023-08-01]
-  - Creating specialized systems for spacing, typography, and shadows
+  - ✅ Created enhanced systems for spacing, typography, and shadows in `_tokens.scss`
-  - Implementing a more robust responsive design system
+  - ✅ Implemented function and mixin libraries for each system
+  - ✅ Created comprehensive utility classes for spacing, typography, and shadows
+  - ✅ Added CSS variables for shadows to enable theme switching
-  - Enhancing the animation and transition system
+  - ⬜ Updating components to use the new token system
-  - Creating a comprehensive documentation for the design token system
+  - ⬜ Creating comprehensive documentation for the design token system

 - **Portfolio Projects Section**: [Status: 80% complete] - [Expected completion: 2023-07-25]
   - Adding detailed project descriptions